adslbarxatov/IOP/docs/index.md

 ### 1. We work on free base

+There are no explicit or implied payments and / or restrictions on the Policy Objects or their source materials, except for the prohibition on appropriation of the ideas and solutions presented therein.
-There are no explicit or implied payments for Policy Objects.
-It is reflected in the annotations of the corresponding projects if Objects use components with partially free licenses.
+It is reflected in the annotations of the corresponding projects if Objects use components with partially free and / or more restrictive licenses.

 ### 2. We don’t use ads

-The Policy Objects have no promotional elements, except for references to the Laboratory’s own projects.
+The Policy Objects have no promotional elements, except for references to other Policy Objects.
-All references can only be activated by the user and only manually (they have no automatic triggers).
+All references can only be activated by the user and only manually, i.e. they have no automatic triggers.

 ### 3. We don’t use autoupdate